Iceland in World War II: Life in occupied Iceland

 On 10 February 1944, German Focke-Wulf Fw 200 Condor from the I./KG 40, stationed in Norway, sank the British tanker SS El Grillo at Seyðisfjörður.

 On 17 June 1944, Iceland dissolved its union with Denmark and the Danish monarchy and declared itself a republic.

 Casualties

-Approximately 230 Icelanders' people died in World War II hostilities.
+Approximately 230 Icelanders died in World War II hostilities.
 Most were killed on cargo and fishing vessels sunk by German aircraft, U-boats, and mines.

+At least four Icelandic civilians were killed by U.S. forces during World War II, including two children aged 12 and 13.
+Three of them were shot dead by soldiers while one was attacked by a soldier with a knife.